7.5 Radiologic Technologists

 Radiologic Technologist

-The academic requirements for radiologic technologists include earning an associate’s or bachelor’s degree with a specialization in radiologic science.
-This course work includes classroom training as well as hands-on clinical experience.
-After completing the radiology program, students can then take the American Registry of Radiologic Technologist (ARRT) certification exam to become registered as an R.T.(R).
-With additional education and experience, radiographers can earn specialty certificates / credentials that are discussed in the subsequent sections.
+The academic requirements for radiologic technologists include earning an associate or bachelor’s degree with a specialization in radiologic science.
+This coursework includes both classroom training and hands-on clinical experience.
+After completing the radiology program, students can take the American Registry of Radiologic Technologists (ARRT) certification exam to become a registered technologist in radiography, or R.T.(R).
+With additional education and experience, radiographers can earn specialty certificates and credentials, which are discussed in the following sections.

-A Day in the Life of a Radiology Technologist
+A Day in the Life of a Radiologic Technologist

-Many x-ray technologists find themselves in the Diagnostic Imaging or Radiology department in a hospital, urgent care center or specialized imaging clinic.
-The technologists take images or x-rays of our skeletal, gastrointestinal, vascular, or urinary systems.
-The trained radiologic technologists are essential to doctors for capturing images of different medical conditions and diseases.
+Many radiologic technologists work in the diagnostic imaging or radiology departments of hospitals, urgent care centers, or specialized imaging clinics.
+They capture images or X-rays of various body systems, including the skeletal, gastrointestinal, vascular, and urinary systems.
+The trained professionals are essential to doctors for capturing images of various medical conditions and diseases.

-A technologist is responsible for ensuring the equipment is functional, clean, and ready for exams.
-They prepare the patient by placing their body in specific positions to obtain diagnostic images that assist the patients with the diagnostic journey.
-There is an increased requirement of utilizing imaging sciences, such as Radiology or Sonography to accurately pinpoint a patient’s medical condition, where ordering physicians rely on x-ray technologists and view them as an integral part of the healthcare team.
+A radiologic technologist ensures that the equipment is functional, clean, and ready for exams.
+They prepare patients by positioning their bodies to obtain diagnostic images that assist in the diagnostic process.
+As the demand for accurate imaging increases, physicians rely on radiologic technologists to help pinpoint medical conditions.
+These technologists are viewed as integral members of the healthcare team.

-Computed Tomography (CT) technicians operate specialized computerized radiology equipment that produces cross-sectional images of the body.
-CT technicians are specialized radiologic technologists.
-The additional education to become a CT technician generally includes coursework that prepares them to safely operate the CT scanning equipment and the application of anatomy and pathology.
-Upon completion of the CT technician training, one can then challenge the e).
-Depending on the state you wish to work, additional licensure may be required.
+Computed tomography (CT) technologists operate specialized computerized radiology equipment that produces cross-sectional images of the body.
+CT technologists are specialized radiologic technologists.
+The additional education required to become a CT technologist generally includes coursework in safely operating the CT scanning equipment and training in the application of anatomy and pathology.
+Upon completing the CT technician training, individuals may challenge the certification exam.
+Depending on the state in which you wish to work, additional licensure may be required.

 Image of a computerized tomography machine.